azoth-lang/azoth.language.reference/src/structured-concurrency.md

 An asynchronous block is introduced with the `async` keyword.
 The compiler enforces that all asynchronous operations started within an async block are complete before exiting the block.
-To provide flexibility, it allows an asynchronous scope object to be provided to managed the the async block.
+To provide flexibility, it allows an asynchronous scope object to be provided to manage the async block.
 The asynchronous scope object can be given a name via a `let` declaration.

 ```grammar